Paid survey sites provide a reliable way to earn extra cash, but they do have a rather mixed reputation.

 Almost all surveys have attention-checking mechanisms in place to ensure you’re taking the surveys properly and not just blindly ticking boxes.

-If you try to cheat, you will get caught out, and it’s likely that the survey sites have algorithms in place to ensure people who do it frequently don’t get offered as many (or any) surveys to take in the future.
+If you try to cheat, you will get caught out, and most survey sites have algorithms in place to ensure people who do it frequently don’t get offered as many (or any) surveys to take in the future.
+You may simply be kicked off the platform.

-Aside from that, cheating is dishonest and wrong – so don’t do it!
+If you’re looking for advice on cheating survey sites, you’re in the wrong place.
+Cheating is dishonest and wrong – so don’t do it!

 4. Grab Surveys Quick